China’s Footwear Market

 II.
 Market Competition

 Overall, though, intensifying competition has led to further market segmentation.
 This has seen many of the better-known international and domestic sports shoes brands, for instance, focusing their efforts largely on the adult market.
-As competition continues to increase, however, the market is expected to become still more segmented, which will give companies in the sector scope for targetting additional niches and sub-categories.
+As competition continues to increase the market is expected to become still more segmented, which will give companies in the sector scope for targeting additional niches and sub-categories.
 As an example of this, with hiking having become widely popular across the mainland, a number of footwear companies have taken the opportunity to launch specialist hiking and walking footwear.

 III.
 Sales Channels

 Chain operations are also seen as having a strong competitive advantage in the footwear sector.
-As a consequence, large-scale chain operations are becoming ever more popular on the mainland, with both Shenzhen’s Zhengdahua of Guangzhou’s Darloro having adopted this model.
+As a consequence, large-scale chain operations are becoming ever more popular on the mainland, with both Shenzhen’s Zhengdahua and Guangzhou’s Darloro having adopted this model.

-Despite the growth in significance of online sales, footwear marts housing large numbers of manufacturers and suppliers remain important wholesale trading platforms for footwear products across the mainland.
+Despite the growth in significance of online sales, footwear marts housing large numbers of manufacturers and suppliers remain important wholesale trading platforms for footwear across the mainland.
 Among the most popular examples are the footwear commercial district on Guangzhou’s Zhanxi Road, the Hehuachi footwear wholesale mart in Chengdu, the shoe city in Wenzhou and the Taipingyang (Pacific) shoe city in Changchun.
 At present, many of the specialised footwear wholesale marts in the larger cities are looking to move upmarket, while also setting out to expand their operations.
-This should help boost the sales of more fashionable footwear, while increasing its influence on the wider marketplace and increasing both footfall and sales within these specialist marts.
+This should help boost the sales of more fashionable footwear, while increasing their influence on the wider marketplace and increasing both footfall and sales within these specialist marts.

 China’s wide range of footwear trade fairs, which take place in several locations across the country, are seen as one of the key means for industry players to stay informed of the latest developments within the sector.